How Can I Kick My Wife or Husband out of the House?

 Do you want to kick your husband or wife out of the house or are you facing such a request from your spouse?

 Don’t ever handle these types of matters on your own.
 A family law attorney’s experience is important.
 This article is not legal advice.
 Whether you have proper grounds to seek such a kick out order or whether you can successfully defend one will require an attorney’s advice and analysis of your specific facts.
-If your matter is or will be in Orange County, California, contact our skilled and experienced family law lawyers for an affordable strategy session.
+If your matter is or will be in Orange County, Los Angeles or any of the other five Southern California counties, contact our experienced family law attorneys for an affordable strategy session.

 For additional reading on divorce issues related to real estate, please check out our articles on how to sell your house during the divorce.
 In addition, we have written articles on Family Code 2640 and the impact of a separate property downpayment on a house.
 For a terrific FAQ and answer guide, check out what we have written on California divorce laws.